OfondeNtui/MarketFlash-Database-Dashboard/README.md

 Marketing data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.

 ## Tools
 1. Excel - Data Cleaning

 2. Beekeeper - For Database code

 3. Tableau - Creating dashbaord

+## Data Cleaning/Preparation
+In the initial data preparation phase, we performed the following tasks:

+1. Data loading and inspection.

+2. Handling missing values.

+3. Data cleaning and formatting.